lassoan/SlicerMONAIAuto3DSeg/README.md

 - Inputs
   - Input volume: input CT image
-  - Segmentation task: currently, all models are experimental (slow, not high quality)
+  - Segmentation task: currently, all models are experimental (not very accurate)
 - Outputs
-  - Segmentation: it will contain a brain segment, which specifies the brain region
+  - Segmentation: the selected segmentation will store the computation result
   - Show 3D: show/hide segments in 3D views
 - Advanced:
   - Use standard segment names: use names defined in standard terminology files from [DCMQI](https://github.com/QIICR/dcmqi) (enabled by default).
 If disabled then internal names will be used as segment names.
-  - Force reinstall: force reinstallation of the AI engine - TotalSegmentator Python package.
+  - Force reinstall: force reinstallation of the AI engine - MONAI Python package.
 This may be needed if other modules compromise the installation.
   - Get Python package information: retrieve installed version of the AI engine.

 ## Troubleshooting